dan-wells/fastpitch/README.md

 Model checkpoints will be saved to `$CHECKPOINT_DIR` every 10 epochs, alongside TensorBoard logs.
 Make sure to pass `--cuda` to run on GPU if available.
-Additional options are available for automatic mixed precision (AMP) and distributed training.

 For multi-speaker data, specify `--n-speakers N` to learn additional speaker embeddings.
 Input metadata files should then include integer speaker IDs as the final field on each line, with IDs ranging between [0, `n-speakers` - 1].
 You can assign integer speaker IDs using `scripts/add_speaker_id_to_meta.py`.

+To reduce model size with (probably) limited impact on performance, pass `--use-sepconv` to replace all convolutional layers with depthwise separable convolutions.
+Additional options are available for automatic mixed precision (AMP) and gradient accumulation.
+We also support data-parallel distributed training at least on a single node -- just set `CUDA_VISIBLE_DEVICES` and point to a free port on your machine using `--master-{addr,port}`.

 ## Synthesizing speech